snkty8/Sort_Project/README.md

 5. Dashboard to show everything together.
 Includes downdrop to filter the unit and due date range:
 <img width="400" alt="image" src="https://github.com/snkty8/Sort_Project/blob/main/Example%20Dashboard.png">

+## Next Steps
+Once manager has taken a look at the example dashboard, will makes any changes and move forward with adding the remain columns.